veg/datamonkey-docs/methods/bgm.md

 al. "An Evolutionary-Network Model Reveals Stratified Interactions in the V3 Loop of the HIV-1 Envelope."
 PLOS Comput Biol 3, e231 (2007).](https://doi.org/10.1371/journal.pcbi.0030231)

+## FAQ

+### 1. **Why are my BGM results showing constant sites as co-evolving?**

+- BGM uses codon data, considering both synonymous and non-synonymous substitutions.

+### 2. **Can BGM compare specified branches against other branches?**

+- BGM does not natively support comparisons between specified foreground branches and other background branches.
+However, you can run separate analyses on your desired sets of branches to explore co-evolutionary patterns.

+### 3. **What should I do if I experience "standard error" messages while running Spidermonkey/BGM?**

+- If encountering standard errors, ensure your input parameters align with the expected data types.
+If problems persist, consider submitting the job details and parameters to the support team for analysis.